| |

 FILE

-Reads the Connection Broker configuration file from FILE
+Reads the Connection Broker configuration file from FILE instead of

 the default location.